2019 Utrecht tram shooting: Prior criminal record

-Tanis was a known repeat offender, with six arrests between 2012 and 2018, most for minor offences such as insult, driving under the influence, bicycle theft, burglary, and urinating in a police jail cell.
+Tanis was a known repeat offender, with six arrests between 2012 and 2018, from minor offences such as insulting, driving under the influence, bicycle theft, burglary, and urinating in a police jail cell, to serious crimes like rape and assault with a deadly weapon.

 In August 2011, Tanis and another man were recorded verbally harassing Chantal Hanse, then a reporter for GeenStijl, during a street interview by the Oudegracht.
 The video was popularly shared on the Dutch-language video site Dumpert.

 On 7 December 2013, Tanis was arrested in Kanaleneiland after firing 10 shots at an apartment building with a 9mm Beretta while under the influence of alcohol.
 He was convicted of illegal possession of weapons & sentenced to 150 days in prison, 49 of which were conditional.

 On 11 July 2017, Tanis raped a woman with whom he was acquainted through their joint cocaine addiction.
-On the day of the incident, Tanis had went to her residence while drunk, then briefly left to assault and rob a teenage boy in the neighbourhood.
+On the day of the incident, Tanis had gone to her residence while drunk, then briefly left to assault and rob a teenage boy in the neighbourhood.
 Upon his return 20 minutes later, Tanis was also under the influence of narcotics and proceeded to rape and beat the victim.
 Tanis was arrested and indicted, claiming to police that the encounter had been consensual.
 Tanis faced trial for the rape two weeks before the tram attack.
 Two days before the shooting, he was released after a two-week sentence at Lelystad prison, where he had reportedly been further radicalised and was known for attacking guards with headbutts.
 He was due to serve four months in prison for a burglary committed in September 2018.